topStrip1

 CBT for Post-Traumatic Stress Disorder

-• Negative thoughts about the world and yourself
+• Negative perceptions about the world and oneself

-• Using drugs or alcohol to manage emotional pain
+• Resorting to drugs or alcohol to cope with emotional distress

 Talk to Us